Pryaxis/Plugins/README.md

 ### What if plugin reviews are taking forever?
 If your plugin hasn't been reviewed in 1 day (give or take a few hours), please send a message to particles#0015 in Discord and a message to argo@hey.com.
 You will either get $10 US or a Discord Nitro subscription as reward for being significantly delayed.
 This offer only applies if you are not a TShock collaborator and if the pull-request contains only one plugin change.
 Please expect a response time of one day per plugin.

+### What plugins will get rejected?
+* If you update your plugin but don't update `AssemblyVersion` it will be rejected.
+* If you upload unknown assemblies that cannot be verified for security origin, it will be rejected.
+* If your plugin contains obvious security flaws, including SQL injection attacks, it will be rejected.

+### What can I do to help make my review fast?
+If you include 3rd party dependencies, please link to dependency download page on nuget.
+Please minimize the number of dependencies to a reasonable amount.
+If you submit an exorbotent amount of dependenices, we reserve the right to not review your plugin.
+If you modify a third party dependency please explicitly state this.
+Your plugin will be rejected if your third party dependency, e.g., `Discord.Web.dll`, exists on nuget but the assembly you submitted does not match a real version.

+Do not make more than one plugin submission per PR.

+### What happens if I submit malware?
+Your plugin will be rejected, your GitHub account will be reported, and you are required to pay $200 via Bitcoin for the inconvenience of dealing with you.
+Also, you will be permanently banned from all Pryaxis or TShock related services and your plugin(s) may be rendered inoperable by TShock.

 ### Changes

 These are the changes made to this page that aren't really plugin related.